mirob2005/Python_Data_Structures/README.md

 Unit Tests to test each operation for both types

+## *Splay Tree Operations:*
+- insert (splaying added)
+- find (splaying added for valid/invalid finds)
+- delete (splaying added for valid/invalid deletes)
+- copyTree (redefined due to the structure of the splay tree varying based off order of inserts)
+- findRecentAccessed (returns the root, only useful for a splay tree)
+- splay (rotates the tree so that the most recent inserted/found node or parent of a recent delete is rotated to the root)

+- All redefined operations are recursive.

+### *Rest of the operations are inherited from the recursive BST*

+Unit Tests to test each operation and valid splaying.

 ## *Binary Heap Operations:*
 - traverseBFS
 - insert (with heapifyUp to ensure heap property)